localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 ### New Step Functions provider

+We're excited to announce a new native implementation of Step Functions, featuring several enhancements and additional capabilities compared to the previous provider.
+This update significantly expands support, including extended handling of timeouts and heartbeats, state machine versioning, Map states, and integration with EventBridge.
+It also includes support for the latest set of Intrinsic Functions.
+A major focus of this update is the improved API parity with AWS Step Functions, aligning more closely with its functionalities.

+Our commitment to enhancing the Step Functions implementation continues.
+In the upcoming months, users can expect further exciting additions such as express workflows, expanded service integrations, and activity support, among others.
+The adoption of this new native implementation streamlines our ability to introduce new features and address issues in StepFunctions more efficiently than ever before.

+Check out our [Step Functions documentation](https://docs.localstack.cloud/user-guide/aws/stepfunctions/) and [Discuss post](https://discuss.localstack.cloud/t/new-stepfunctions-implementation-in-localstack-3-0/593) for more information.

 ### New ElastiCache provider

 We have introduced a **new ElastiCache provider** with better parity with AWS and resolves issues around the Redis cluster management in the previous provider.
 The new provider implements a dedicated Redis control plane to manage Redis instances in non-cluster mode and cluster mode.
 The new provider will be extended in the future to test automatic failover, snapshotting, scaling replication groups, and more features.